CaptainZidgel/degroot-sort/README.md

 `io, sys, re, json, struct, os`  \
 The exception is:  \
 tkinter - If you wish to use the UI.
 But if you mess around with the code enough, it won't be hard to ignore ui.py and write this as a command line tool.  \
-vserv - If you wish to parse a json file of valve server ranges into an alias group, you'll need https://gist.github.com/CaptainZidgel/bfec2064e27a29227e91e6cfceeb797a Save it as `vserv.py`  \
+vserv (included) - If you wish to parse a json file of valve server ranges into an alias group, you'll need this, but you can delete it with no consequences.
+Code has contingencies to avoid erroring if you remove this.  \
 Executables coming SoonTM

 ## File requirements